metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 1. Check your emails again
 	* => emails for the winner(s) and loser(s), with the text from the resp. template and the resp. jasper attached
 	* => if the bpartner is e.g. french, then the text translation of the template was used
-	* => attached jasper: included the price you set, and the qties you agreed to deliver for each bpartner (jasper for loser has no price included!)
+	* => attached jasper: includes the price you set (jasper for loser has no price included!), and again the qty needed (if there was no required qty in the RfQ, this will be empty)

 1. Run the Anbauplanung Auswertung Excel again
 	* => no additional line for the product from the new flatrate term Ausschreibung RfQ